 The sight of these places will nourish your soul and mind, and the local cuisine will nourish your body.
 Sri Lankan cuisine is known as a blend of the best elements of South Asian cuisines.

-Sri Lanka Tour Package From Qatar – Option 1
+Sri Lanka Tour Packages From Qatar – Option 1

 5 Days Sri Lanka Tour Package (Kandy – Nuwara Eliya – Bentota – Colombo)